rossmartin/react-native-use-file-upload/README.md

 ## Example App

 There is an example app in this repo as shown in the above gif.
 It is located within `example` and there is a small node server script within `example/server` [here](example/server/server.ts).
 You can start the node server within `example` using `yarn server`.
-The upload route in the node server intentionally throttles requests to help simulate a real world scenario.

 ## Usage